 We found 5 internists near Middleport, NY.

-Dr. Syed Raza's specialty is general internal medicine.
-He accepts Child Health Plus, Family Health Plus, and Medicaid, as well as other insurance carriers.
-Dr. Raza graduated from Dow Medical College.
-Dr. Raza (or staff) speaks the following foreign languages: Urdu and Hindi.
+Dr. Syed Raza sees patients in Albion, NY and Medina, NY.
+His medical specialty is general internal medicine.
+Dr. Raza honors several insurance carriers, including Child Health Plus, Family Health Plus, and Medicaid.
+He graduated from Dow Medical College.
+Dr. Raza (or staff) is conversant in Urdu and Hindi.
+He is accepting new patients.

 Conditions / Treatments